 For some people in the U.S., Christmas dinner is one of the biggest meals of the year, along with Easter and Thanksgiving.
 This meal can involve lots of preparation from shopping to food prep, and from serving to cleaning up.
 Often, the host ends up frazzled, collapsing into his or her chair at the dinner table.

 But it doesn't have to be that way!
 By following this very easy Christmas dinner menu, you will be able to relax and enjoy the meal without a lot of work beforehand.
 We've included time-saving, easy recipes for appetizers, main dishes, sides, desserts, and even a couple of festive holiday cocktails to enjoy.

 01 of 12

 Start your Christmas dinner with this elegant looking salad that you can put together in a snap.
-This simple salad includes tender fresh greens with juicy sliced pears, crumbled blue cheese and chopped walnuts, for a sweet-meets-savory flavor combination that's nothing short of delicious.
+This simple pear and greens salad includes tender fresh greens with juicy sliced pears, crumbled blue cheese and chopped walnuts, for a sweet-meets-savory flavor combination that's nothing short of delicious.
 To make it even easier, skip toasting the walnuts and use your favorite store-bought vinaigrette dressing, instead of making one from scratch.
-(We won't tell your guests, if you don't!)
+(We won't tell your guests if you don't!)

 02 of 12

-Just three ingredients go into this baked ham recipe that makes an impressive — but insanely easy — main course for your Christmas dinner with family and friends.
+Just three ingredients go into this baked ham with fruit recipe that makes an impressive—but insanely easy—main course for your Christmas dinner with family and friends.
 The recipe starts with a fully cooked, bone-in smoked ham (when shopping, look for one labeled "ready to eat" or "ready to serve").
 All you have to do is brush on a two-ingredient glaze (it's just jam and mustard mixed together in a bowl) and bake in the oven for a few hours.
 The result is a stunning main dish that practically prepares itself.

 03 of 12

 Pork roast makes a flavorful entree that smells wonderful while it's cooking in your oven.
-You'll earn kudos from guests with this uncomplicated pork roast recipe that's tasty, tender and crazy easy to make.
+You'll earn kudos from guests with this uncomplicated simple orange glazed pork roast recipe that's tasty, tender and crazy easy to make.
 Makes a wonderful, delicious main course to enjoy at Christmas dinner, along with mashed potatoes and your family's favorite veggies.

 04 of 12